Appendix A — Certification Frequently Asked Questions

 Employers will not be notified by CBDM and certified status will remain active during the audit as long as annual certification fees are paid up to date.

-Submit your concerns in writing (email is preferred) to the CBDM Appeals Committee for review and consideration.
+You may appeal the decision and must do so within 5 days of the e-mailed notice of audit outcome.
+Submit your concerns in writing (email is preferred) to the CBDM for review and consideration.
 Provide detailed information that presents a compelling case for why you would like the CBDM to reconsider their decision.

 Mail: CBDM Appeals, 406 Surrey Woods Dr., St. Charles, IL 60174